fredericolucio/fredericolucio/README.md

 - 👋 Hi, I’m @fredericomacedo
 - 👀 I’m interested in Software Developeing and Technology
 - 🌱 I’m currently learning Computer Programming
-- 💞️ I’m looking to collaborate on Java Projects
+- 💞️ I’m looking to collaborate on Java, Angular, NodeJs, JavaScript, and C++ Projects
 - 📫 How to reach me www.linkedin.com/in/fred-macedo

 <!---